arteam/dumb-yaml-parser/README.md

 }
 ````

-Or use `@Names` annotation.
+Or you can use the `@Names` annotation.
 It can be placed on classes and constructors (useful for languages like Kotlin).
 ````java
 import org.dumb.yaml.annotation.EnumConverter;
 import org.dumb.yaml.annotation.Names;